School Attendance Advice Hub launched

 If your child's attendance drops below 96%, you may receive a letter from us to highlight this to you.
 If you child's attendance drops below 90%, we may invite you an attendance panel to help and support you in improving your child's attendance.
 We work closely with our attendance officer, Kath Munro.
 An attendance officer may visit you in school or in your home if concerns persist to discuss ways in which we can support you and your family.

 Our Latest Attendance Figures

-Well done everyone, we hit our attendance target of 96%.
+Well done everyone, we hit our above our attendance target of 96%.